harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results.md

    :::note

-   For best results in STO, very target should have a baseline defined.
+   For best results in STO, every target should have a baseline defined.
 For more information, go to [Targets, baselines, and variants in STO](/docs/security-testing-orchestration/onboard-sto/key-concepts/targets-and-baselines).

    :::